mpcox/203.328/README.md

 ## Background

 Sequencing costs have reduced by orders of magnitude in recent years.
-The first human genome took years to produce, cost billions of dollars and required a collaborative effort from thousands of scientists.
-A little over ten years later, one research scientist can sequence a human genome in a couple of weeks for a little over a thousand dollars.
+The first human genome took years to produce, cost billions of dollars and required the collaborative effort of thousands of scientists.
+Not much more than ten years later, one research scientist can sequence a human genome in a few days for a little over a thousand dollars.

 As sequencing costs have dropped, a large number of organisms have been sequenced.
 Some of these species are commercially important (cows and corn), others are medically relevant (HIV and hepatitis), while yet others are interesting for less pragmatic reasons (pandas and poodles).
-Access to genome sequences is now seen as critical for many research questions, industry goals and government policy decisions.
-Consequently, these technologies are being adopted rapidly.
-You can expect to encounter next generation sequencing in many future jobs – regardless of whether you go into academia, industry or government – or just as a private individual.
+Access to genome sequences is now seen as default baseline information for many research questions, industry goals and government policy decisions.
+Consequently, these sequences technologies are being adopted rapidly.
+You can expect to encounter next generation sequence data in many jobs – regardless of whether you go into academia, industry or government – or just as you go about life as a private individual.

-In this module, you will learn how to assemble a dataset of short next generation sequence reads.
-Your goal is to act as a forensic scientist and determine which organism and gene a sample comes from.
+In this module, you will learn how to assemble a dataset of next generation short-read sequences.
+Your purpose is to act as a forensic scientist and determine which organism and gene a sample comes from.

 ---

 ## UNIX Basics

-Assembly short reads is tricky – it is mathematically complex and computationally intensive.
-Therefore, assembly is typically performed on large UNIX clusters using command line programs.
-This is the sort of environment we will be using today.
+Assembling short reads is tricky – it is mathematically complex and computationally intensive.
+For these reasons, assembly is typically performed on large UNIX clusters using command line programs.
+This is the sort of work environment we will be using today.

-You have already covered basic UNIX methods in module 1.
-If you are comfortable with the UNIX command line, continue straight on with the tasks for module 5.
-If you want to take a quick refresher on some UNIX commands used in this lab, check out the short tutorial [available here](docs/unix.html).
+You have already covered basic UNIX commands in module 1.
+If you are comfortable with the UNIX command line, continue straight on below with the tasks for module 5.
+If you prefer to take a quick refresher on some UNIX commands that may be useful for this lab, check out the short tutorial [here](docs/unix.html).

 ---